 - Historical sales: seasonality, weekly phasing, week/week or month/month trends

 All of this information will help you to point out the most intricate details.
 You can explain history, initial assumptions, what went wrong and what is going right.
 You can also address competitor moves or market trends in that space.
-What?
-You have to do some marketing work?
-Yes you do!
 This is how you portray that a closed loop investigation has occurred and introduce the risks identified along with proposed solutions.